Types of Fiber: The Difference Between Soluble and Insoluble Fiber

 Insoluble Fiber

-When you think of insoluble fiber, remember these three qualities:
+When you think of this type of fiber, remember these three qualities:

 • Does not absorb water